kellynkts/Udacity_Data_Analyst_Nanodegree/P6-Make_Effective_Data_Visualization/README.md

 ###2.
 Design

 * In view that passengers' information are classified into categories, bar charts would be best to visualize Titanic dataset.
-* As the survival status comprise only two values, I have selected stacked bar charts for my analysis.
+* As the survival status comprises only two values, I have selected stacked bar charts for my analysis.
 * Prior to feedbacks, data on y-axis is represented by number of passengers.
 Post feedbacks, I have improved my analysis by using ratios.
 * For chart legend, I have placed this on the top right corner of each chart.